 Citalopram may cause some teenagers and young adults to be agitated, irritable, or display other abnormal behaviors.
 It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
 Some people may have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
 If you or your caregiver notice any of these unwanted effects, tell your doctor right away.
 Let the doctor know if you or anyone in your family has bipolar disorder (manic-depressive) or has tried to commit suicide.

 Contact your doctor right away if you have any changes to your heart rhythm.
 You might feel dizzy or faint, or you might have a fast, pounding, or irregular heartbeat.
-Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation or slow heartbeat.
+Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem including QT prolongation or slow heartbeat.

 This medicine may increase your risk for bleeding problems.
-Make sure your doctor knows if you are also taking other medicines that thin the blood, such as aspirin, nonsteroidal antiinflammatory agents, also called NSAIDs (eg, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).
+Make sure your doctor knows if you are also taking other medicines that thin the blood, including aspirin, NSAIDs (eg, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), or warfarin (Coumadin®, Jantoven®).